[4 MIN READ]

 During Women’s Health Week and a lot of us are thinking about our own health and fitness.
 Maybe we’re thinking about our fitness goals and looking for inspiration to get us back on track.

 For some fitness advice from a pro, we caught up with Sharon Tsao (she/her) a cutter for the Swedish-sponsored Seattle Tempest women’s Ultimate Frisbee team, which finished their regular season 6-0 and is the top seed for the championship tournament.

-Sharon has 12 years of experience in Ultimate community.
+Sharon has 12 years of experience in the Ultimate community, as the sport is now known.
 In 2013, she competed in the Ultimate Frisbee U23 World Championships with Team USA and won gold in the process.
-Sharon has also coached the women's team at Rice University in Texas, Torque, to a national championship in 2015.
-She became interested in ultimate in high school when her friends would play during lunch.
-In her free time, she loves to travel, do animation, design logos, play pickleball, and spend time with her dog.
+Sharon has also coached the women's team at Rice University in Texas to a national championship in 2015.
+She became interested in the game in high school when her friends would play during lunch.
+In her free time, she loves to travel, do animation, design logos, play pickleball and spend time with her dog.

 What do you do to help maintain your level of fitness for ultimate frisbee?